weruharim/r4da-journey/Data Transformation in R.md

   )
 ```

-We group the data by `dest` and calculate the count of flights and the number of distinct carriers using the `n_distinct()` function.
+I grouped the data by `dest` and calculate the count of flights and the number of distinct carriers using the `n_distinct()` function.

 3. Computing the standard deviation of distances for each destination: